* Dollar index hovering above 3-week lows, focus on U.S. jobs

 * Sterling holds near 5-year peak after upbeat UK data

 By Ian Chua

 SYDNEY, May 2 (Reuters) - The dollar struggled to make any headway early on Friday, still languishing near a three-week trough against a basket of major currencies as investors stayed on the sidelines ahead of a closely watched U.S. employment report.

 The dollar index stood at 79.516, having fallen as far as 79.414, a low not seen since April 11.
 Investors had sold the greenback after data on Wednesday showed the U.S. economy stalled in the first quarter.

 “We would expect confirmation of above 200,000 jobs growth to erase some of the concerns raised by the weak reading on Q1 GDP, and this should be consistent with some recovery in the dollar,” analysts at BNP Paribas wrote in a note to clients.

 “Most forecasts fall between 200,000 and 235,000, and it would likely take a result significantly outside that range to generate more dramatic FX moves.”

-Data on Thursday showed British manufacturing surged last month and house prices rose at the fastest pace since June 2007.
+Data on Thursday showed British manufacturing surged last month and house prices rose at the fastest pace since the financial crisis began.